 Moving my head to the right shot pain up my neck and into the back of my skull.
 One glance at the dark window told me it was night.
 My eye caught on the bed by the window while my blurred vision picked out pale hair.

 “Bree?”
-My voice came out hoarse and I swallowed against the dryness.
+My voice came out hoarse, and I swallowed hard.
 I tried struggling into a sitting position and failed.

 A warm hand landed on my shoulder.
 “Don’t.”
 It gently pushed me back down.

 Vibrant green eyes met mine.
 “Adam …” I gasped.

 He removed his hand and passed me a glass of water, which I took gratefully.

 After taking a few sips, I asked, “Is that Bree?”
 My head turned involuntarily toward the bed next to us.

 The quick shake of his head brought my attention back to him.
 His expression told me I didn’t want to know.